set the stage

 Terms that have similar or relatively close meanings to "set the stage":

-stage setstage rightspecial stagehold the stagestage leftcenter stageset upset aboutset onset toset the tableset byset the paceset forwardset fairset outexit stage leftall settee upset forthstep upset pieceset against
+stage setstage rightspecial stagehold the stagestage leftcenter stageset upset aboutset onset toset the tableset byset the paceset forwardset out one's stallset fairset outexit stage leftall settee upset forthstep upset pieceset against